-To view the tags for a resource or resource group, select the Tags icon.
+To view the tags for a resource or a resource group, select the Tags icon.

 You see the existing tags for the resource.
 If you have not previously applied tags, the list is empty.

-To add a tag, type a key and value, or select an existing one from the dropdown menu.
+To add a tag, type a name and value, or select an existing one from the drop-down menu.
 Select Save.

-To view all the resources with a tag value, select > (More services), and enter the word Tags into the filter text box.
+To view all the resources that have a tag value, select > (More services), and enter the word Tags into the filter text box.
 Select Tags from the available options.